george-pov/YTSkedy/docs/api/operations/platform-publication-cleanup.md

 2. Retry publication delete while the calendar event is still future.
 3. Change the platform settings after cleanup succeeds.

-If restoring the old target is impossible, clean up the provider resource manually and keep the local row as historical state until reconciliation tooling is available.
+If restoring the original target is impossible, clean up the provider resource manually and keep the local row as historical state.

 ## Secret Handling